cagov/caldata-mdsa-training/docs/data-transformation/dbt.md

 ### dbt Docs

+A key feature of dbt is the automated generation of documentation and lineage from your project.
-dbt generates HTML documentation from your SQL models and YAML configuration files.
+The framework reads your SQL models and YAML configuration files and produces a static HTML document from them.
 This documentation can then be hosted in a number of places, including dbt Cloud, GitHub Pages, or Azure Static Web Apps.
-We will show you:
+Depending on platforms we are using for the project, we will demonstrate dbt docs using one of the following:

-1. How to generate docs using dbt Cloud.
+1. Hosted in dbt Cloud.
 This can be useful if you are writing docs in a branch and want to visualize how they are rendered.
-1. If we are using GitHub, we’ll demonstrate how the docs are built from the repository and hosted on GitHub Pages.
-If we are using Azure DevOps, we’ll demonstrate how the docs are built from the repository and hosted using Azure Static Web Apps.
+1. If we are using GitHub, we’ll demonstrate how the docs can be built from the repository and hosted on GitHub Pages.
+1. If we are using Azure DevOps, we’ll demonstrate how the docs can be built from the repository and hosted using Azure Static Web Apps.
+1. If we are using none of the above, we'll show you how to generate and view the docs locally.

 ### dbt Cloud deployments and jobs